AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

  28. **Instigator** - Summon an alligator.
 You do not control the alligator.
 It exists for 2d6 minutes (rolled secretly).
  29. **Interrogator** - Summon an alligator which will attack anyone that tells a lie in its presence.
  30. **Kinetic Blast** - Unleash a cone of force in a d6 damage blast in front of you.
 Any who suffer Direct Damage are knocked down.
+ 30. **Lighting Bolt** - Shoot a d10 damage bolt of electricity.
+Impair the next attack or Save on Critical Damage.
  31. **Loyal Lock** - Command a lock to remain open or closed.
 It will do so until someone manages to convince it otherwise.
  32. **Maximize Minimize** - Double a creature’s size for 1 minute, then quarter its size for another minute.
 You may choose to reverse the order of the effects.
  33. **Mum’s the Word** - Silence all sound you, and anyone in contact with you, creates.